Mastering drum and bass | Mastering d&b | Mastering drum & bass

-If you are looking to get your drum and bass tracks mastered you have just ended up at the right website.
+If you are looking to get your drum and bass tracks mastered you have just found the right place.
 PMC IB1S 10 inch driver large format monitors (flat to 25Hz) with 500 Watts per channel Hypex Class D amplifiers.
 (High end drum and bass mastering, MANLEY Massive Passive EQ hardware, Elysia – Class A analogue equalizer, Crane Song Solaris Quantum DAC, (28 x 1.2M x 0.6M bass traps, no joker mastering here.)
 MYTEK ADC, Summit Audio DCL-200, HCL VARiS Vari-mu compressor, Sontec inspired custom fully switched EQ,) The studio also uses the finest, regularly updated, ear selected software plug ins available, from all developers.

 Included in the price of mastering is free mix down appraisal/review before we start mastering the track, advice and suggestions on balance and eq can be sent concisely via email ensuring the mix is well balanced in terms of instrumentation and tone before mastering commences.
 It is often best to correct a mix at source to ensure the best mastering results.
 This added value service proves very popular, especially so for new producers.